 Fragile or delicate pups might suffer in a large family.
 This is especially true with small children who may not be careful with the dog.
 Look for a dog with a sturdy build.
 Additionally, when you have a large family, it’s nice to have an equally active dog that can keep up with the kids.
 Finding an energetic dog may be key.

-You’ll also want a dog with a reputation for intelligence because smarter dogs are easier to train.
+You’ll also want a dog with a reputation for showing signs of dog intelligence because smarter dogs tend to be easier to train.
 Look for a friendly dog as well because your home is a social environment.
-He will have to interact not only with your family, but with friends as well.
+They will have to interact not only with your family, but with friends as well.

 Great Dog Breeds for Large Families